 Article 43 Final performance report

-1. For programmes supported by the EMFAF, the ERDF, the ESF+, the Cohesion Fund and the JTF, each managing authority shall submit to the Commission a final performance report of the programme by 15 February 2031.
+1. For programmes supported by the ERDF, the ESF+, the Cohesion Fund, the JTF and the EMFAF, each managing authority shall submit to the Commission a final performance report of the programme by 15 February 2031.

-2. The final performance report shall assess the achievement of programme objectives based on the elements listed in Article 40(1) with the exception of the information provided under Article 40(1)(d).
+2. The final performance report shall assess the achievement of programme objectives based on the elements listed in Article 40(1) with the exception of the information provided under point (d) of that Article.

 3. The Commission shall examine the final performance report and inform the managing authority of any observations within five months of the date of receipt of the final performance report.
 Where such observations are made, the managing authority shall provide all necessary information with regard to those observations and, where appropriate, inform the Commission, within three months, of measures taken.
 The Commission shall inform the managing authority of the acceptance of the report, within two months of receiving all necessary information.
 Where the Commission does not inform the managing authority within those deadlines, the report shall be deemed to be accepted.